schambon/SimRunner/README.md

 * stopAfter: stop after n iterations, for each thread.
 * stopAfterDuration: stop after the specified duration in ms, for each thread.
 * startAfterDuration: start after the specified duration in ms, for each thread.
+* variablesScope: `batch` set the value of workload variables once per batch. `operation` set the value for each operation.

 Note that stopAfter counts full iterations of the workload on a single thread - e.g. if you're inserting documents in batches of 100 on 10 threads, and you want 1,000,000 documents in the collection, then you need to set `"stopAfter": 1000`.
 Said another way, total docs = stopAfter * threads * batch.